pascalpdx/brainsilo.org/content/events.md

 +++

-PASCAL currently holds an Open Day on the Second Satruday of each month.
+PASCAL currently holds an Open Day on the Second Saturday of each month.

 Come visit us for tours of the space, talks, and fun information security exhibits.

 PASCAL's other upcoming events can be found in the on [Calagator](https://calagator.org/venues/202395701) and [Meetup](https://www.meetup.com/pascalhackerspace/).